ellado-fbit/express-redis-mongo/README.md

 npm install @fundaciobit/express-redis-mongo
 ```

-## `redisGet`: Redis GET command
+## `redisGet`: Redis `GET` command
-Middleware wrapper for the Redis GET command.
+Middleware wrapper for the Redis `GET` command.
 Get the value of a key from the Redis cache.
-Returned value is available via `res.locals.redisValue` by default.
+Returned value is available on the response via `res.locals.redisValue` by default.

 ```js
 const express = require('express')